 Frequently Asked Questions

-Smarter Balanced is a state-led consortium working collaboratively to develop next-generation assessments aligned to the Common Core State Standards (CCSS) that accurately measure student progress toward college and career readiness.
+Smarter Balanced is a state-led consortium working collaboratively to develop assessments aligned to the Common Core State Standards (CCSS) that accurately measure student progress toward college and career readiness.
 The Consortium involves educators, researchers, policymakers, and community groups in a transparent and consensus-driven process to help all students thrive in a knowledge-driven global economy.
-The Consortium’s projects are funded through a four-year, $175 million grant from the U.S. Department of Education, comprising 99 percent of activity resources, with the remaining support provided through generous contributions of charitable foundations.
+The Consortium’s projects are funded through a four-year, $175 million grant from the U.S. Department of Education and generous contributions of charitable foundations.

 In 2010, the U.S. Department of Education awarded $330 million to two groups of states—the Partnership for Assessment of Readiness for College and Careers (PARCC) and the Smarter Balanced Assessment Consortium—to develop a valid, reliable, and fair system of next-generation assessments.
 The new tests will assess students’ knowledge of mathematics and English language arts/literacy from third grade through high school.
 They will be aligned to the Common Core State Standards, developed by governors and chief state school officers and adopted by more than 40 states.